Ways to curb your loneliness as a leader

 Create a team

-One of the best things I ever did in my business was to meet on a quarterly basis with my department managers to study the biggest challenges and opportunities, and formulate a plan together.
+One of the best things I ever did in my business was to meet every quarter with my department managers to study the biggest challenges and opportunities, and formulate a plan together.

-If they’re not a dream team yet, as you engage them to work together as a team, they will become the dream.
+If they’re not a dream team yet, engage them to work together, and they will become the dream.

 Have a support network

 I run several peer groups for business leaders.
-Recently at a group for executive directors of non-profits, I overheard a couple of leaders say that despite the fact that they feel overwhelmed by the amount of work they have to complete in their organization, getting together with their peers is one of their most important monthly tasks.
+Recently, at a group for executive directors of non-profits, I overheard a couple of leaders say that despite feeling overwhelmed by the amount of work they have to complete in their organization, getting together with their peers is one of their most important monthly tasks.
 They clear their calendars to make it happen.

 Having a peer group with whom you can share your challenges and opportunities each month can be invigorating.
-When you realize that your issues aren’t unique, that others have gone through a similar situation and are willing to share what they learned, your burden becomes much lighter.
+Your burden becomes much lighter when you realize that your issues aren’t unique and that others have gone through a similar situation and are willing to share what they learned.

 Have trusted advisers

-More than 45 per cent of Fortune 500 CEOs use business coaches.
-Many of the CEOs I know have trusted advisers; some are within the company and many others are outsiders who observe the business with new eyes.
-For some, it’s an accountant, others a lawyer, sometimes it’s a mentor or a coach.
+More than 45 percent of Fortune 500 CEOs use business coaches.
+Many CEOs I know have trusted advisers; some are within the company, and others are outsiders who observe the business with new eyes.
+For some, it’s an accountant; for others, a lawyer; sometimes it’s a mentor or a coach.

 Having someone who keeps you accountable, gives you a different perspective and reduces your need to take your stress home to family and friends is what the doctor ordered for most business leaders.